edmt/finder_machine/README.md

 select xml.uuid, xml.xml, xml.timestamp
 from xml
+left join [QA-DANY].dbo.cfd  as cfd0 on cfd0.numTimbre = xml.uuid
+left join [QA-BF].dbo.cfd    as cfd1 on cfd1.numTimbre = xml.uuid
+left join [QA-TF].dbo.cfd    as cfd2 on cfd2.numTimbre = xml.uuid
-left join cfd on cfd.numTimbre = xml.uuid
+left join [QA-CF].dbo.cfd    as cfd3 on cfd3.numTimbre = xml.uuid
-where timestamp > @startDate and timestamp < @endDate and cfd.idInternal is null order by timestamp desc
+where timestamp > @startDate and timestamp < @endDate and cfd0.idInternal is null and cfd1.idInternal is null and cfd2.idInternal is null and cfd3.idInternal is null order by timestamp desc

 END

-exec FinderMachine_ReadXml_MissingCfd '2016-06-24', '2016-06-30'
+exec FinderMachine_ReadXml_MissingCfd '2016-01-01', '2016-06-30'
 ```